-Yes, all claims incurred during your coverage period must be submitted for reimbursement by March 31st of the following year.
-This applies if you are covered the full Plan Year (January 1 -December 31) or if your coverage terminates during the year.
+All claims incurred during your coverage period must be submitted for reimbursement by March 31st of the following year.
+This is referred to as the 'run-out period'.
+This applies if you are covered the full Plan Year (January 1 - December 31) or if your coverage terminates during the year.